 It’s really helpful to source images of people with similar skin tone, hair colour and hair type as you.
 Please, please bear in mind that almost all images that we see online have been edited/airbrushed or are on insanely beautiful models.
 Hair styles, more often than not have a full set of extensions in them to pad out the look and to make the styles look fuller.

 Remember that the people in the images don’t always look like the photos.
 Real people have visible pores, fine lines and various textures.
 Makeup will not diminish these, however a good skincare routine can help.
 I recommend trying a product such as this one to help with any concerns.
 I’m a bit obsessed with it at the moment.
 You can use code ELIZABES5YAH to get your first one for £3.50.

 (Also, if you know me, you know I HATE advertising.
-I will never have random affiliate links on my site or Instagram, because quite frankly, it’s just not for me.
+I will never have random affiliate links on my makeup artist portfolio website or Instagram, because quite frankly, it’s just not for me.
 However, a few months ago I had a bit of a breakdown staring at my wrinkles and this is the only product I’ve found that’s made a difference.)
 It’s important, however, not to try new products too close to your wedding.
 With the suggestions above, it’s a good idea to start with these a good few months before your wedding.

 My Instagram can be found here.
 It’s a good idea to save some images of my work that you like so that we can be sure that we are on the same page.

 If you are planning on wearing your hair up for your wedding, be mindful of your dress choice.
 For example a low bun and a high neckline may result in your hair getting tangled in the dress throughout the day.
 It’s a good idea to have your dress picked before your trial and bring a photo of your dress to show at the trial.
 Then we can work together to see what will be best.